KevinKevinLi/Vizard-Program/README.md

 # Vizard-Program
-A graphic program using vizard
+# A graphic program using vizard and Phyton
-You need to install Vizard5 and put resources into the Vizard5/resources
+# You need to install Vizard5 and put resources into the Vizard5/resources